dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

 The permissions present in values.yaml are the default for all cluster config.

-If the volume permission is not present in storage class then secrets are considered and if it is not present even in secrets then values.yaml is considered.
+If the volume permission is not present in storage class then secrets are considered.
+If it is not present even in secrets then values.yaml is considered.

 >**Note:** <br>For volume creation from source (volume from snapshot/volume from volume) permissions are inherited from source. <br><br>Create myvalues.yaml/my-isilon-settings.yaml and storage class accordingly.